 Shop all Gear and Equipment:

 Having the right gear and equipment will make ALL difference when visiting Disneyland in the rain.
-We always bring: ponchos, rain boots or shoes, a waterproof backpack, a couple small washcloths or towels, and a change of socks.
+In addition to weather appropriate Disneyland outfits, we always bring: ponchos, rain boots or shoes, a waterproof backpack, a couple small washcloths or towels, and a change of socks.

 Ponchos: Rain jackets are great, but ponchos are easier to wear in layers.
 When you're carrying a backpack and other accessories, ponchos are easier to drape over everything and they also fold up easily for storage.
 We love THIS Adult poncho and THIS kid version.